 Support the communities that need you most.

 When you graduate with a Master of Social Work from the University of Kentucky, you’ll have the foundation you need to provide meaningful support to any community, including some of the most vulnerable and underserved populations.
-By choosing the Clinical Social Work Practice Certificate, the Substance Use Disorder Certificate or the Individualized Plan of Study, you’ll supplement your education with real-world skills designed to help you succeed in your area of focus.
-With the highest licensure exam pass rates in Kentucky, and among the highest first-time test-taker pass rates nationally, you’ll be able to put your social work education into practice quickly.
+As an MSW student, you’ll have the option to earn a specialized certificate in an area like Clinical Social Work, Child Welfare, Military Behavioral Health, School Social Work, Trauma-Responsive Practice, and Substance Use Disorder, or choose the Individualized Plan of Study where you select your area of focus.
+With the highest licensure exam pass rates in Kentucky and among the highest first-time test-taker pass rates nationally, you’ll be able to put your social work education into practice quickly.

 Sergeant Samantha Hess

 Through UK’s CSWE-accredited online Master of Social Work program, UK Police Sgt.
 Samantha Hess builds on her passion for helping others as she learns to provide innovative, effective support to diverse communities.
 Sgt.
 Hess has been gaining the skills to assess the need for, implement, and evaluate the results of interventions.

 “I want to incorporate my degree and education into my law enforcement career by developing some structure for victims here in UKPD.
 Social work is helping me take a step back and look at the big picture when I’m working with someone and how this interaction may impact their life.
 I think a lot differently.”

 Nada Shalash earned a master’s in clinical social work from UK in 2019.

 She is a licensed social worker at a non-profit psychological and spiritual wellness center that serves the Muslim community.
 She also provides individual therapy for adolescents and adults.

 “The classes and practicum training offered at UK allowed me to explore several aspects of social work rather than being forced to focus on a single population/area,” Shalash said.
 “The practicum opportunities provided me with experience.”